beefoo/loc-json-api-demo/README.md

 The key file to have is the workflow file which can be found in `.github/workflows/book.yml`.

-When you push to the main branch on Github, it should automatically build your Jupyter notebook to the `gh-pages` branch that you can associated with Github Pages
+When you push to the main branch on Github, it should automatically build your Jupyter notebook to the `gh-pages` branch that you can associated with Github Pages.

+Ensure you update your Personal Access Token with the `workflow` scope enabled in GitHub, or create a new one, and configure your git client to use that.